-- Consult the faculty member whose action is being appealed.
+- Consult the faculty member/course instructor whose action is being appealed.
 This consultation generally must take place within seven (7) calendar days of the start of classes after the grading period in question.
-The faculty member is expected to meet with the student and respond to his/her grievance in writing within seven (7) calendar days.
-Students can request their faculty advisor/Program Director /Department Chair to be present while meeting with the faculty member. - 2.
-If the student and the faculty member are unable to reach an agreement, or if the faculty member is unable to meet with the student, the student shall meet with the Department Chair/Program Director.
-The Department Chair/Program Director will meet with the student and may meet with the faculty member when appropriate.
+The faculty member/course instructor is expected to meet with the student and respond to their grievance in writing within seven (7) calendar days.
+Students can request their Faculty Advisor/Program Director/Department Chair to be present while meeting with the faculty member/course instructor. - 2.
+If the student and the faculty member/course instructor are unable to reach an agreement, or if the faculty member/course instructor is unable to meet with the student, the student shall meet with the Department Chair/Program Director.
+The Department Chair/Program Director will meet with the student and may meet with the faculty member/course instructor when appropriate.
 The Department Chair/Program Director will recommend a solution to the student in writing within seven (7) calendar days.
-If the Department Chair/Program Director is not available within the given time frame, the student shall contact the designee or acting Department Chair/Program Director.
-Should the grievance be with the Department Chair/Program Director, the student shall contact the Dean of the SHS.
+If the Department Chair/Program Director is unavailable within the given time frame, the student shall contact the designee or acting Department Chair/Program Director.
+Should the grievance be with the Department Chair/Program Director, the student shall contact the SHS Dean.